KatieFitzgerald/Assignment-2/README.md

 * ~~Create an object for food~~
 * Make food randomly reappear when the same "eats" it
 	* eats it: when head pos are equal to the food pos
+	* need to create some indicator that they're at the same pos
 * Make a way of losing
 * Make a high score counter
 * Consider obstacles